 The industry faces some hurdles due to the logistic issues involved in acquiring premium ingredients and shipping them—on time—to customers across the country.
-Facing these distribution issues, a growing number of meal kit companies have opted to partner with major retail companies, who can sell their kits in-store, and provide the logistic backing that can make the business model soar.
+Facing these distribution issues, a growing number of top meal kit delivery services have opted to partner with major retail companies, who can sell their kits in-store, and provide the logistic backing that can make the business model soar.

 Getting the Food To the Customer